DmitryMyadzelets/epicx/journal/week 43.md

 $`F = 0.5 \times 10^6 \times 0.0016 = 800 N`$.

-For the given force we need to aplly a torque of the screw:
+For the given force we need to apply a torque on the screw:

 $`\tau = (F \times L) / (2 \times \pi \times \eta)`$, where:
 * $`L`$ - screw lead;
 * $`\eta = 0.2`$ - efficiency of the screw (depends on lubrification, etc).

-The calculated torque for some examples of screws:
+The calculated torque for some screws:

 | Screw | Lead, mm | $`\tau`$, Nm |
 | --: | --: | --: |